dakhama-mehdi/Disable_IPv6/README.md

 ## Usage

 1. Download or copy the scripts.
-2. Execute `Firewall_DisableIpv6.PS1` to apply firewall rules.
+2. Execute `Firewall_DisableIpv6.PS1` to apply firewall rules on a elevated Powershell (run as admin)
-3. Run `Manage-IPv6.ps1` to disable IPv6 on all network adapters.
+3. Run `Manage-IPv6.ps1` to disable IPv6 on all network adapters on a elevated Powershell (run as admin)

 ## Deployment via GPO